Thesis

 - Suppression of expression of Omohundro drives is likely a brittle solution.
 While it is plausible that a robust solution can be found, one has also to consider the alternative where it is not and plan accordingly.
 Putting all eggs in one basket is irresponsible.

 - If such drives are present and their suppression requires coordination between labs, such coordination is likely not practically achievable.
-The demand on agentic behavior of language models is high, defection is hard to detect and leads to immediate advantages.
+The demand on agentic behavior of language models is high, defection is hard to detect and may lead to immediate advantages.

 2. Cooperation with models can confer competitive advantages to the participating lab